jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 Then that can help give guidance for what we should be trying next.
 When we train our neural network, one thing that people have asked me before is, hey Andrew, what if my neural network is too big?
 Will that create a high variance problem?

-It turns out that a large neural network with well-chosen regularization, well usually do as well or better than a smaller one.
+ that a large neural network with well-chosen regularization, well usually do as well or better than a smaller one.
 And so for example, if we have a small neural network like this, and we were to switch to a much larger neural network like this, we would think that the risk of overfitting goes up significantly.
-But it turns out that if we were to regularize this larger neural network appropriately, then this larger neural network usually will do at least as well or better than the smaller one.
+But  that if we were to regularize this larger neural network appropriately, then this larger neural network usually will do at least as well or better than the smaller one.

 So long as the regularization has chosen appropriately.
 So another way of saying this is that it almost never hurts to go to a larger neural network so long as we regularized appropriately with one caveat, which is that when we train the larger neural network, it does become more computational e expensive.
 So the main way it hurts, it will slow down our training and our inference process and very briefly to regularize a neural network.